The Common Misconception

 • With vitamin C (commonly found in citrus fruits, berries & leafy green vegetables)

-• Not within an hour of caffeine and tannins (commonly found in coffee, tea & red wine) or high dose mineral supplements
+• Not within an hour of caffeine and tannins (commonly found in coffee, tea & red wine) or high dose mineral supplements (such as calcium and magnesium)

 Non-Heme